Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Faster Prep, More Patient Time

 Pre-made kits eliminate the need to assemble doses on the fly, giving your clinical team more time to focus on patients instead of prepping bags.
-This not only improves staff efficiency but also enhances the patient experience by reducing wait times and ensuring consistent quality across treatments.
+This not only improves staff efficiency but also enhances the patient experience by reducing wait times and ensuring consistent quality across services.

 Olympia’s IV Kits: Built for Clinic Efficiency